Conjure Wife: Plot

 Tansy Saylor is the wife of an up-and-coming young sociology professor at a small, conservative American college.
 She is also a witch.
 Her husband, Norman, discovers this one day while rummaging through her dressing table: he finds vials of graveyard dirt, packets of hair and fingernail clippings from their acquaintances, and other evidence of her witchcraft.
 He confronts Tansy, and manages to convince her that her faith in magic is a result of superstition and neurosis.
 Tansy burns her charms; and Norman's luck immediately goes sour.
 He realizes that he had been protected, up till now, by Tansy's charms, and that as a result of his meddling, they are both now powerless to counteract the spells and charms of the other witches all around them.

 Critical response

 The novel is widely acknowledged to be a classic of modern horror fiction.

-It was included in David Pringle's Modern Fantasy: The 100 Best Novels and in Fantasy: The 100 Best Books by James Cawthorn and Michael Moorcock.
+It was included in David Pringle's Modern Fantasy: The 100 Best Novels (1988).
+Pringle wrote:Conjure Wife is a frightening and at the same time amusing novel, based on the paranoid male’s notion that all women are really witches.
+It has dated in certain obvious ways — one is much more aware nowadays of the sexism and racism implicit in the whole basis of the narrative — but nevertheless it remains a highly original, and seminal, tale of the supernatural.Conjure Wife is included in Fantasy: The 100 Best Books by James Cawthorn and Michael Moorcock.
+The authors wrote:Leiber skillfully Adds the elements of a mystery story to his supernatural struggle.
+The powers of his deadliest opponent include the ability to transfer personalities, or souls, from body to body.
+Who, at the critical moment, is who, and who is to be saved or destroyed?
+The traditional denouement in the presence of all suspects gains a new and grizzly twist.Conjure Wife was also included in Horror: The 100 Best Books.

 In The Encyclopedia of Fantasy, David Langford described it as "an effective exercise in the paranoid."